Getting started for workspace creators

 Note: The default settings and permissions are Slack’s recommended preferences.
 While they may work for many teams, we understand some may need to adjust to meet their company's needs and policies.

-Now that you’ve adjusted some of your team’s settings and preferences, it’s time to build the foundation that will support your future team members.
+Now that you’ve adjusted some of your workspace settings and preferences, it’s time to build the foundation that will support your future members.

 In previous guides, you learned that channels are where your team will have most of their conversations in Slack.
-You can create private channels for confidential conversations, but in the name of transparency, public channels are open for anyone on the team to join.
+You can create private channels for confidential conversations, but in the name of transparency, public channels are open for anyone in the workspace to join.

 - Create a new channel naming strategy